This post may contain affiliate links.

 Finance and Interest on RV #2 – Country Coach

-We also financed our second RV – the Country Coach – at 5.44% over 7 years with an unsecured loan, and payments of $501 per month.
-Up to June 2020 (27 months of ownership) we have paid $3,784 in interest on the Country Coach.
+We also financed our second RV – the Country Coach – at 5.44% over seven years with an unsecured loan and payments of $501 per month.
+During our 27 months of ownership, we have paid $3,784 in interest on the Country Coach.
 That averages out at $140 per month.

-We both have excellent credit, so our interest rates were near the lowest available at the time of taking out our loans.
+We both have excellent credit, so our interest rates were near the lowest available when taking out our loans.